 - If you plan on moving the high chair from room to room, a wheeled high chair is a good choice for you.
 However, make sure the wheels lock for safety if you elect this feature.

 You want a high chair that will accommodate baby as he or she grows, and may even be used as a toddler booster seat.
 Look for:

 - A seat that is height adjustable.
 (Eventually, you’ll probably want to remove the tray and have baby sit with you at the table.)

 - An adjustable footrest for growing legs.

-- Some parents also like a multi-positioned back.
+- Some parents also like a seat back that reclines.

-With so many styles available, you'll want to find one that compliments your own.
-You may find yourself drawn to a state-of-the-art import that offers luxury features...or a timeless wooden highchair with simple, classic lines.
-If space is an issue in your home, you'll also want to consider the chair's dimensions, both folded and unfolded.
+With so many styles available, you’ll want to find one that compliments your own.
+You may find yourself drawn to a state-of-the-art import that offers luxury features or a timeless wooden highchair with simple, classic lines.
+If space is an issue in your home, you’ll also want to consider the chair’s dimensions, both folded and unfolded.
 You may opt for a space saver high chair, which simply straps to a kitchen chair.

-The key: think it through for before you buy!
+The key: think it through before you buy!

-At One Step Ahead, we've tested dozens of high chairs over the years.
-We review manufacturer's specifications and make sure high chairs comply with ASTM (American Society of Testing Materials) Standard Consumer Safety Specifications for High Chairs.
+At One Step Ahead, we’ve tested dozens of baby high chairs over the years.
+We review manufacturer’s specifications and make sure high chairs comply with ASTM (American Society of Testing Materials) Standard Consumer Safety Specifications for High Chairs.
 In addition, we subject every high chair to a vigorous workout.
-We rock them and bump them...fold and unfold them...and put trays and harnesses to the test.
+We rock them and bump them fold and unfold them and put trays and harnesses to the test.